cy33hc/vita-launcher/README.md

 The psvita has limitation of 500 bubbles only.
 I couldn't find an app that served me well to manage my library of games so I decided to create my own.

+Use in conjuction with the CopyIcons app to get icons not created by psvita. https://github.com/cy33hc/copyicons

 ![Screenshot](screenshot.jpg)

 ## Features